superDuperCyberTechno/throwcatch/README.md

 ![throwcatch](https://raw.githubusercontent.com/superDuperCyberTechno/rockatansky/master/header.pn://raw.githubusercontent.com/superDuperCyberTechno/throwcatch/master/header.png)

-## throwcatch is a super simple tool made for backing up files to a server.
+# throwcatch is a super simple tool made for backing up files to a server.

+## What the hell is this?
+*throwcatch* is an experimental solution to something that shouldn't be as cumbersome as it is; **backups**.

+### Technicalities
+*throwcatch* (more precisely `catch`) manipulates the `/etc/ssh/sshd_config` file as well as sets up a closed home folder where the *throwers* are locked into.
+All backed up files (called *catches* here on out) are stored in the `/home/[catcher name]/catches` folders.

+*throwers* are given restricted access to a sftp process that has been locked down to a minimum of privileges; they can basically only upload files.

+The real magic and potentially the biggest security flaw is the way the authentication has been set up; `catchers` are **only** authenticated based on username and IP.

+## The software

-The software consists of 2 files:
+The software consists of 2 files that need to be run in order for throwcatch to function:

 ### throw
 `throw` is located on the machine that wants to do the backing up.
 In order for it to function properly, it needs to know 2 things.

-* `thrower` is the user that was created with `catch` on the backup server.
+* Its own username that was created with `catch` on the backup server.
-* `catcher` is the IP or domain name of the backup server (where `catch` is located).
+* The IP or domain name of the backup server (where `catch` is located).

-To set it up, simply run the file
+To set it up, simply run the file:

 ```
 ./throw
 ```

-... and you will be prompted for the name of the thrower and the URL/Ip of the catcher.

 Assuming these 2 variables are valid, throw can do its magic.